koka-lang/koka/readme.md

 * _Effect handlers_ let you define advanced control abstractions,
   like exceptions, async/await, or probabilistic programs, as a user library in a typed and composable way.
-* [Perceus] is an advanced compilation method for reference counting.
+* [Perceus](https://koka-lang.github.io/koka/doc/book.html#why-perceus) is an advanced compilation method for reference counting.
   Together with [evidence translation][evidence], this lets Koka compile directly to C code _without needing a garbage collector or runtime system_.
-  Perceus also performs reuse analysis and optimizes functional-style programs to use in-place updates when possible (see the [benchmarks](#benchmarks)).
+  Perceus also performs [reuse analysis](https://koka-lang.github.io/koka/doc/book.html#why-fbip) and optimizes functional-style programs to use in-place updates when possible.

 For more information, see: